zapier/visual-builder/docs/_partners/integration-review-guidelines.md

 If you haven’t used Zapier before, [sign up](https://zapier.com/sign-up/) for a free account and try a few popular integrations before building your integration.
 This will help you understand how Zapier works, how your users will set up Zaps, and how your integration can best fit into Zap workflows.

 ### 1.2 Key Use Cases
-Your initial triggers, actions, and searches should focus on the main use cases of your platform.
+Your triggers, actions, and searches should focus on the main use cases of your platform.
 Check similar integrations in [Zapier’s App Directory](https://zapier.com/integrations/) to get some ideas on which items to include in your integration.
-Do not include more than 5 (of each) triggers, actions, or searches or you will receive push back to hide the less popular use cases at the start of the review.
-If you feel your integration requires more than the maximum 5 to be valuable to users, please reach out to [partners@zapier.com](mailto:partners@zapier.com) with the proposed use cases. *After your integration is reviewed and launched to Public, you may add additional triggers, actions, and searches without another full review.*

 ### 1.3.
 Integration Testing
 Test your integration early and often, both internally and externally during the build stage.
 This will help you catch bugs and identify any usability issues early on that you otherwise will be asked to address during the review process, which may extend the time to launch.